Resin

 Casting, Resin

-Resin for 3D printer BlueCast X-Wax , 0.5 kg
+Resin for 3D printer BlueCast X-One V2 , 0.5 kg

 Resin, Tough